BlueBodhimo1/BlueBodhimo1/README.md

 else:
     print("Failed to retrieve search results.")

-# Run a Termux command (replace with your own command)
+#run_termux_command (Apt update && Apt upgrade)
-termux_command = "ls /path/to/directory"  # Replace with your desired Termux command
+termux_command = "Apt update && Apt upgrade"  # Replace with your desired Termux command termux_output = run_termux_command(Apt update && Apt upgrade)
-termux_output = run_termux_command(termux_command)
 print("\nTermux Command Output:")
+print(termux_output)

+//In this modified code:
-print(termux_output)In this modified code:We import the subprocess module to run Termux commands.We define a run_termux_command function that takes a Termux command as input, runs it using subprocess, and captures the command's output.We provide an example of running a Termux command (ls /path/to/directory).
+I import the subprocess module to run Termux commands.We define a run_termux_command function that takes a Termux command as input, runs it using subprocess, and captures the command's output.We provide an example of running a Termux command (ls /path/to/directory).
 Replace it with the actual Termux command you want to run.Remember to replace "YOUR_API_KEY" with your actual GPT-3 API key and adjust the Termux command to your specific needs.
 This code integrates both the original functionality and the ability to run Termux commands within your Python script.